RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 - Variables can be declared at the package level, but the `:=` short initialization syntax is not valid at package level, so `var` must be used.

+- Go does not allow unused variables.
+If a value is intentionally not used, give it the name `_`.

 - Functions and methods can return multiple values.

 - There are no private and public keywords in Go.
 To make a field (or a `struct` itself) public, you just need to capitalize the first letter of its name.
 For example, Laptop instead of laptop and Cpu instead of cpu.
 Data visibility in Go is scoped to the package, meaning private fields, methods, or types are still accessible to other package members.